 Understanding the Security Risks in PHP File Downloads

-Path Traversal: The Primary Threat
+Path Traversal: The Primary Threat to File Downloads

 Path traversal is the most common vulnerability affecting file download functionality.
 It occurs when an application uses user input to construct file paths without proper validation.
-An attacker can manipulate the input to escape the intended directory and access files outside the application's scope.
+An attacker can manipulate the input to escape the intended directory and access files completely outside the application's scope.

-// Vulnerable code example
+// Vulnerable code example - do not use in production

 $filename = $_GET['file'];